MaterializeInc/materialize/doc/user/content/sql/values.md

   VALUES (1), (2), (3) ORDER BY column1 DESC LIMIT 2;
   ```

-  The statement above returns the following results:
+  The above expression returns the following results:

   ```nofmt
   column1